mchirino89/mchirino89.github.io/_posts/books/2020-09-15-managersPath.md

 ---
 layout: post
 title:  "📖 Books I've read: The manager's path (by  Camille Fournier)"
-excerpt: Do we (as developers) know what it takes/makes a decent manager?
-It seems a rather easy one to answer but looking into our collective experience, it turns out most of us have had to deal with a fair amount of bad management during our careers.
+excerpt: Do we (as developers) know what it takes/makes a great manager?
 categories: books
+tags: [books, management, tech, IT]
 ---

 [micro]: https://www.investopedia.com/terms/m/micro-manager.asp